Hiring On Campus Student Employees (Work-Study & Department Funded)

 • Connect with Minnesota State University, Mankato as your employer organization (you’ll be prompted)

 • Students will receive e-mail notifications about where they are in the Job Search as you review materials.
-The following responses will automatically be sent to students.
+The following responses below will automatically be sent to students.
 To change or stop these messages to students, you can do so in the Handshake User Settings.

 Hi,